Yadnesh-Ranshevare/DSA/Trie/readme.md

 - combine all the unique prefix\
 form above table: `'a', 'ab', 'aba', 'abab', 'ababa', 'b', 'ba', 'bab', 'baba', ''`\
-this uniquely combined prefix are our unique substrings which is the actual ans of our question
+this uniquely combined prefix are our unique substrings which is the actual answer of our question

 ### Why use this Approach